legalese/legalese.github.io/_pages/team.md

 **Software Architect / CTO**

-Thomas is the conductor of agentic workers that build the fun products, AI and soon maybe human, too.
+Thomas is the conductor of agentic workers that build our products, the AI kind and soon maybe humans, too.
 For twenty-five years he has been pushing bits accross screens with the intent to maximise user enjoyment.
 A Singapore transplant from Germany he grew up in the JavaScript open-source world and Southeast-Asian startup entrepreneurship.
 He only adopted the world of rules only after being uncomfortably confrontend with them during his tenures at big enterprise.

 **Background:**
 - Bachelor of Information and Communication Technologies (Fonty's, '07)